 Cereus forbesii f. monstruosus, Cereus forbesii 'Ming Thing', Cereus validus f. monstruosus, Cereus validus 'Ming Thing', Cereus 'Ming Thing'

-Cereus 'Ming Thing', also known as Cereus validus 'Ming Thing' or Cereus forbesii 'Ming Thing', is a unique cactus that form dense sculptural clusters of many bizarro blue-green branches with woolly areoles and short black spines and woolly areoles.
-It grows up to 12 inches (30 cm) tall and 6 inches (15 cm) wide.
+Cereus 'Ming Thing', also known as Cereus validus 'Ming Thing' or Cereus forbesii 'Ming Thing', is a unique cactus that form dense sculptural clusters of many bizarro blue-green branches with woolly areoles and short black spines at the top.
+It slowly grows up to 12 inches (30 cm) tall and 6 inches (15 cm) wide.

 How to Grow and Care

 Like most cacti, Cereus are fairly low-maintenance and hardy.
 Ensure they receive enough water without becoming waterlogged, especially during the summer, and fertilize them for the best results.
 If the roots have become black or overly soft, the cactus could be experiencing root rot.
 Cut away the affected parts and replant them.
 Most gardeners interested in cacti should be able to cultivate these without much problem.

 It may become necessary to repot your Cereus if it outgrows its container.
 If so, ensure the soil is dry and remove the pot.
-Knock away old soil and prune away any rotted or dead roots, then replace it in a new pot and backfill it with fresh soil.
+Knock away old soil, prune away any rotted or dead roots, then replace it in a new pot and backfill it with fresh soil.
 Ensure not to overwater cacti planted in new pots, as this can lead to root rot.
 It should be left dry for about a week and then watered lightly.